-In 1902 Minnie Strauss—said by the Register to be “an expert in the art of separating men from their money”—shot Jack Snow to death in Mart Davis’s Shamrock Saloon on Rusk Street and was acquitted.
+In 1902 Minnie Strauss—said by the Fort Worth Register to be “an expert in the art of separating men from their money”—shot Jack Snow in a lodging house at the corner of Calhoun and East 14th Street.
+She was acquitted.

-In the 1880s, the Star-Telegram said, a half-dozen persons unknown shot to death Joe Collins as he entered a gambling house at 12th and Rusk streets.
+In the 1880s, the Star-Telegram wrote in 1909, a half-dozen persons unknown shot to death Joe Collins as he entered a gambling house at 12th and Rusk streets.
 No one was arrested.

 In 1906 a man in a black derby hat rushed into The Cave saloon at 1306 Rusk and stabbed to death “man about town” Pete Newman as Newman was singing a song at the bar.
 Dutch Murdock briefly was a suspect but was never tried.

 Also in 1906 Tommie Hillis, “a mere boy in years” who “frequented at times resorts that boys of his age should not visit,” was killed by a blow to the head in a brothel at Rusk and 12th streets, the Telegram reported in 1907.

 In 1909, after the assassination of officer Campbell, District Judge James Swayne predicted that the Acre itself would soon be fitted for a toe tag (see Ambush in the Acre (Part 1): The Victim).
 Swayne’s prediction was premature, of course, by a few years.
 The Acre would rebound, as it always had, until such forces as J. Frank Norris, the Army’s Camp Bowie, and plain old change shut down the Acre brothel by brothel, bottle by bottle.